mendelt/secure-programming-rust/presentation.md

 ---
 ![bg right](img/confused.jpg)
-* Checklists are useful but;
+- Checklists are useful but;
   * Am I missing anything?
+  * Does this checklist fit my use-case?
-  * Where did these checklists come from anyway?
+  * Where did these checklists come from?

 * What are we trying to do anyway?

 ---